MicrosoftDocs/powerbi-docs/articles/powerbi-service-auto-insights.md

     ![](media/powerbi-service-auto-insights/pbi-insights-tile.png)

 4. Does one insight pique your interest?
 Select that insight card to dig further.
-The selected insight appears on the left and new insight cards, based solely on the data in that single insight, display along the right.
+The selected Quick Insight appears on the left and new insight cards, based solely on the data in that single Quick Insight, display along the right.

-5. Continue digging into your data, and when you find an interesting insight, pin its visual to your dashboard by selecting **Pin visual** from the top-right corner.
-Also, you can send feedback to let the dataset owner know if a particular insight was helpful or not.
+5. Continue digging into your data, and when you find an interesting Quick Insight, pin its visual to your dashboard by selecting **Pin visual** from the top-right corner.
+Also, you can send feedback to let the dataset owner know if a particular Quick Insight was helpful or not.

     ![](media/powerbi-service-auto-insights/useful.png)